 - 8 ounces fresh mozzarella, coarsely grated

-- Carefully remove the bowl from oven.
-Using an oven mit to hold the bowl, pour the flour into the butter mixture and stir until the dough comes together and forms a ball.
+- Using an oven mitt, remove bowl from oven and pour the flour into the butter mixture.
+Stir until the dough comes together and forms a ball.

 - Pierce the bottom with a fork all over.
-Also press the sides of the crust gently with a fork to reinforce.
 Bake for 15 minutes or until crust is golden brown.